WileyCorning/UW-CS782-vscode-demo/README.md

 5. Package and install `Malicious-API-Extension`.
 6. Repeat steps 2-4.
 7. Verify Debug Console now contains `42` in the output.

+**Exfiltrate MAC Address**

+We only exfiltrate data for this one attack as a demo but it could easily be applied to all other attacks where exfiltrating data is needed.

+1. `cd Local-Web-Server`
+2. `npm install`
+3. Run `node index.js` to start the local web server on port 3000.
+4. Install or run  `Attack-Testbed-Extension`
+5. Go to Command Palette and run the `CS782: Exfiltrate this device's mac address` command.
+6. Check the terminal output for the POST request object containing the MAC address.

 **All other attacks**